-Your soil is probably a combination of these soils commonly found in UK gardens.
+Your soil is probably a combination of these soils commonly found in gardens in the U.K., I have described them in more detail here;

 Sandy Soil has a gritty texture and is formed from weathered rock like limestone, quartz, granite, and shale, it is easy to cultivate, but does not retain moisture or nutrients very well.
 Adding lots of organic matter helps and on the plus side sandy soil is easy to dig over.
 The easy solution is to grow plants that like sandy soil, like most herbs.